 Every time you have your team together is that chance for you to really instill in them the opportunity we have to create this beautiful experience, to create magic in our studio.
 If we go in flat with just details first, all that kind of beautiful magic just disappears.
 So, always lead with something inspiring, something to get them thinking, contributing, and taking action.
 And that, you’ll find, is the best way to kick off your next team meeting.

-In the meantime, I’m very curious, what do you tend to do for your team meetings?
+I’m very curious, what do you tend to do for your team meetings?

 Do you like to take your team away and go hire beautiful lake house to do your retreats?
 Do you like to go get pedicures together?
 What have you found is most powerful for building your dream team?
 I would love for you to share that with me in the comment section below.